Most Prestigious Consulting Firms Ranked in 3 Tiers

 Deloitte (Strategy & Operations)

 Deloitte is one of the Big Four accounting firms, but its consulting practice is massive.
-Deloitte Consulting generated over $11.5 billion in annual revenue, making it larger than any individual MBB firm’s consulting revenue.
-Its management consulting division is known as Strategy & Operations.
+Deloitte Consulting generates over $11.5 billion in annual revenue, larger than any individual MBB firm’s consulting revenue, and its management consulting division is known as Strategy & Operations.

 Oliver Wyman

 Oliver Wyman is a global strategy consulting firm with deep expertise in financial services.
-The firm grew its revenue 9% to $3.4 billion in 2024 and now employs over 7,000 professionals across 70+ offices in 30 countries.
+The firm grew revenue 9% to $3.4 billion in 2024 and employs over 7,000 professionals across 70+ offices in 30 countries.
+It moved up one spot in the 2026 Vault North America prestige ranking.

 Oliver Wyman is best known for its strength in banking, insurance, and risk advisory.
-The firm also has growing practices in healthcare, transportation, and energy.
-It has a stronger presence in Europe and Asia than many MBB competitors.
+The firm also has growing practices in healthcare, transportation, and energy, with a stronger presence in Europe and Asia than most American competitors.

 Strategy& (Part of PwC)